DFP Fall Applicant Checklist

 Fall applicants must:

-- Be a member of one of the following underrepresented racial or ethnic minority groups: African Americans, Asian Pacific Americans, Latinos/as, American Indians or Alaska Natives, and Native Hawaiians.
+- Be a member of one of the following historically underrepresented racial or ethnic minority groups: African Americans, Asian Pacific Americans, Latinos/as, American Indians or Alaska Natives, and Native Hawaiians.
+Applications from scholars of MENA descent are welcome.

 - Demonstrate an interest in teaching and potential for research in political science.